-Learn about the history of the old winter months Þorri and Góa and their relation to men's day and women's day.
+Read about the history of the old winter months Þorri and Góa and their relation to Men's Day and Women's Day.

-To learn more, check out the menu during Þorrablót feasts.
+To learn more, check out our post on the traditional foods enjoyed during Þorrablót feasts.

 You won’t be surprised to hear that the island’s colorful seasons have colored the culture and folklore of its inhabitants.
 This includes the months of the calendar, arriving as they do systematically year after year, in parallel with the frost and darkness of winter and the warmth and green grass of summer.